rjzaar/opencourse-project/README.md

 <details>

-**<summary>updateprod: Git push after master merge :question: </summary>**
+**<summary>updateprod: Update Production (or test) server with stg or specified site. :question: </summary>**
 Usage: pl updateprod [OPTION] ...
-[SITE] [MESSAGE] This will git commit changes with msg after merging with master.
-You just need to state the sitename, eg dev.
+[SITE] [MESSAGE] This will copy stg or site specified to the production (or test) server and run the updates on that server.
+It will also backup the server.
+It presumes the server has git which will be used to restore the server if there was a problem.

 Mandatory arguments to long options are mandatory for short options too.
-  -h --help               Display help (Currently displayed)
+  -h --help               Display help (Currently displayed) -d --debug              Provide debug information when running this script.
+  -t --test               Update the test server not production.

 Examples:
-pl updateprod -h
-pl updateprod dev (relative dev folder) pl updateprod tim 'First tim backup'
+pl updateprod # This will use the site specified in pl.yml by sites: stg: pl updateprod d8 # This will update production with the d8 site. pl updateprod d8 -t # This will update the test site specified in pl.yml with the d8 site.

 </details>